rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 See :doc:`../formats/data/fastq` for details.

-FASTQ files of single-end versus paired-end reads
+Sequencing reads can be single-end or paired-end
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Sequencing reads can be single-end or paired-end (for more details, see